 Our design included a controlled system of layers of lighting exposure, to specify the ‘lux’ (measurement of illuminance) thresholds; a component of the conservation strategy for the museum’s collections.

-After-dark lighting at the museum and surrounding space will be minimal, to not disturb the nocturnal wildlife and sensitive ecology of Victoria Park Lake.
+After-dark lighting at the museum and surrounding space is minimal, to not disturb the nocturnal wildlife and sensitive ecology of Victoria Park Lake.

 Modelling the future museum